 2. Growing vertically centered lists.
 The transition moved the entire list as it grew, so my eyes immediately tried to rescan from the top, instead of jumping to the new list item.
 Maybe try Top-justifying those slides.

 Well, the business cat -> David Byrne transition was just one too many images in a row, and they came really BEFORE you explained them, so they didn't really deliver.

 And when you went to explain the Node/Dictionary memory model stuff, well... you lost me at 'nontrivial'.

-Thanks again for the perspective on open-source contribution, some hard-core native extensions and Fat Source Gems!Created almost 6 years ago
+Thanks again for the perspective on open-source contribution, some hard-core native extensions and Fat Source Gems!Created about 6 years ago